10 Oct 2019

-This policy applies to regular and extended temporary staff in all offices and divisions of Gallaudet University and to regular and extended temporary Clerc Center teachers, unless specifically covered by collective bargaining agreements made between Gallaudet University and certified bargaining agents.
+This policy applies to employees in all offices and divisions of Gallaudet University, including Clerc Center teachers, unless specifically covered by collective bargaining agreements made between Gallaudet University and certified bargaining agents.

 Gallaudet University Board of Trustees

 - The employee must present the jury duty or court witness summons to his/her supervisor as soon as notification is received.
 In unusual cases, the University may request a postponement of jury duty.
 If it is not granted, the employee is given leave.

 - If an employee is released from jury duty or witness service for any period during normally scheduled working hours, the employee should report for work, provided that reporting for work does not interfere with the performance of the responsibilities assigned by the court.